Cairnarvon/uptime/doc/index.rst

 .. function:: _uptime_linux

    Linux-specific uptime.
-It first tries to read ``/proc/uptime``, and if that fails, it calls the :c:func:`sysinfo` C function.
+It first tries to read :file:`/proc/uptime`, and if that fails, it calls the :c:func:`sysinfo` C function.

+   If :file:`/proc/uptime` exists, this function does not require a working :mod:`ctypes`.

 .. function:: _uptime_osx